winf-hsos/webengineering/week02/README.md

 # Week 2

 ## The HTML Structure (`00_html_scaffold.html`)

+### The Document is A Tree
-This file demonstrates the simple structure of an HTML document.
-Within the `<body>`- tags, you also find some important HTML-tags:
+This file demonstrates the structure of an HTML document.
+An HTML document has a **hierachical structure**, that means we can draw it as a tree, as shown below.

-- `<h1>` - Is short for *heading of level 1*
-- `<p>` - Defines a paragraph of text
-- `<ul>`- Is short for *unordered list* and defines the start of a such
-- `<li>`- Is short for *list item*

-The first line `<!DOCTYPE html>` is mandatory and tells the browser that this is an HTML document and must be handled as such.

-An HTML-tag is enclosed by the symbols `<` and `>`, and the name of the tag stands inbetween.
-Many HTML-tags come in two versions, for example:
+The nodes of the HTML tree are called HTML **elements**, or simply elements.
+Elements are denoted with HTML **tags**.
+An HTML tag is enclosed by the symbols `<` and `>`, with the name of the tag written inbetween.

-- `<html>`and `</html>`

-See the difference?
-The second has an additional slash before the tag's name.
-This denotes it a *closing tag*.
-So why the start- and closing tags?
-Because an HTML document is hierachical and forms a tree, and everything within a specific start- and closing is a branch of this tree.

-For example, the `<html>`-element is the root of tree, i.e. the mother of all branches.
-That makes sense, because everything else is contained in the start- and closing-tag of the `<html>`-element.

-The two direct children of the `<html>`-element are the `<head>`- and the `<body>`-elements.
-So the tree looks like this (actually it is drawn upside down, but that is how we usually do it in IT):
+Most tags come in two flavors: An opening and a closing tag.
+The difference is a single slash `/` that is added to the closing tag, such as `</html>`.
+Anything between those tags constitutes a subtree or branch.

+The stem of an HTML tree is called **root element**.
+This is always the `<html>` element.
+The `<html>` element has exactly two children: `<head>` and  `<body>`.Therefore, the tree up to the seconds level looks like this:

 ```
            <html>